 They live a long time

-They may be no bigger than a hamster, but Leopard geckos can reach 10 years old, some have even reported being as old as 20 years!
+They may be no bigger than a hamster, but the Leopard Gecko lifespan can reach 10 years old, some have even reported being as old as 20 years!
 If you get your gecko from a pet shop they are likely to be a juvenile, meaning you should have your lizard for a long time if you look after them well.
 It’s great news they can reach such a grand age, but this does mean they are a long term commitment.
 If you are planning to go to University, go travelling or not sure if your future home would allow pets, really think if now is the best time to get a Leopard gecko, or if you should wait until your life is a bit more stable.

-They can need baths
+Leopard Gecko Care For Beginners: They can need baths

 Like many reptiles, Leopard geckos shed their skin and whilst you should offer a moist hide in their home consisting of a plastic box with a hole in and damp moss to help them shed, warm baths can also help them remove that skin if they are struggling, especially around their tiny toes!
 It can be tempting to help your little pal out by pulling any loose shed, but resist the temptation as it could rip their skin, or introduce bacteria so it’s best to leave them to it.
 Don’t bath them too often, only if they have stuck shed.